 While Hope Means Nevada is about raising awareness around mental health and teen suicide, we are also aware that COVID-19 has changed everyone’s life drastically.
 With these changes comes stress, anxiety, and the need for support.
 Our mission is to help provide access to mental health resources and a community of hope.

-This national pandemic has supercharged our mission and our hope to help all.
+This national pandemic has empowered our mission and our hope to help all.
 During this time, our focus is on the mental health of you, your family, and those you love.

 The coronavirus is uprooting life as we know it and putting unprecedented stress on us.
 Shelter-in-place mandates have isolated us from our community and friends − and has disrupted routines − and we’re already seeing it adversely affecting mental wellness.
 Now more than ever, we must reach out and support each other, especially those suffering from depression and other mental illnesses: